maxlath/wikibase-sdk/docs/get_entities.md

   ids: ['Q1', 'Q5', 'Q571'],
   languages: ['en', 'fr', 'de'], // returns all languages if not specified
   props: ['info', 'claims'], // returns all data if not specified
-  format: 'xml' // defaults to json
+  format: 'xml', // defaults to json
+  redirections: false // defaults to true
 })
 ```